Sewer56/struct-compression-analyzer/format-schema.md

-# Bit Distribution Schema Documentation
+# Struct Compression Analyzer Format Schema Documentation

 This document describes the YAML schema format used for analyzing bit-packed structures.